 Frequently Asked Questions

-Once you've decided what programs you want to register for, and have checked out their requirements, registration is done online at Rowing Canada's Web Registration System (WRS).
-More information is available on our Registration and Registration FAQ pages.
+Once you've decided what programs you want to register for, and have checked out their requirements, registration is done online.
+More information is available on our About Registration page.

 Programs and Offerings

 Yes!
-We offer a Masters Program, a seasonal Adult Learn to Row, and some casual adult programs.
-See our Programs page for more information.
+We offer a Adult Experienced (Masters) program, a seasonal Adult Learn to Row, and some casual adult programs such as Adult Social Strokes.
+See our Adult Programs page for more information.

 Yes!
 Our Private Lessons program is for experienced or new rowers who want to get confident enough to join our regular programs.